chapter eight

 - Vladimir Vapnik’s The Nature of Statistical Learning Theory (1995) and the emergence of support vector machines (SVMs)

-- How transforming data into higher-dimensional feature spaces enable linear separation of nonlinear patterns
+- How higher-dimensional feature spaces unlock linear separation when patterns appear irreducibly nonlinear

-A support vector machine, or SVM, is a learning algorithm that classifies data by drawing the cleanest possible line between categories.
-In its foundational form, an SVM separates two classes, though standard extensions allow it to be applied to multiclass problems as well.
-It doesn’t try to memorize every point in the training data.
-Instead, it searches for the boundary that best separates classes while leaving the widest possible gap—called a margin—between them.
-Points that lie directly on that boundary are the support vectors, the most informative examples in the data set.
-At its heart, the SVM is geometry applied to learning: a way to turn the problem of generalization into one of finding the optimal separating surface.
+A support vector machine, or SVM, is a learning algorithm that classifies data by drawing the cleanest possible boundary between categories.
+In its foundational form, an SVM separates two classes, though standard extensions allow for multiclass problems.
+Rather than memorizing every point in the training data, it identifies the boundary that separates classes while leaving the widest possible gap—called a margin—between them.
+The points that lie on the edge of this margin are the support vectors, the most informative examples in the data set.
+At its core, the SVM reframes learning as a problem of generalization: not fitting the training data perfectly, but finding the boundary most likely to perform well on new data.